 Teenage Driving Fatalities Up for First Time in Almost a Decade

-Posted on behalf of The Bell Law Firm, PLLC on Oct 19, 2016 in Car Accidents
+Posted on behalf of Stewart Bell, PLLC on Oct 19, 2016 in Car Accidents

 The Governors Highway Safety Association (GHSA) recently released a study revealing that the number of deaths from traffic accidents involving teenage drivers has increased for the first time in nearly 10 years.